Philemon Mateke

+Early life

 He was born in Kisoro District, Western Uganda, circa 1933.
 After attending local elementary schools, he was admitted to Kigezi College Butobere, where he completed his O-Level studies.
 He transferred to Busoga College Mwiri, where he completed his A-Level education.
 He was admitted to Makerere University, where he obtained the degrees of Bachelor of Arts, Master of Arts in India and Doctor of Philosophy at University of London.
 His chosen area of study was History.